-The Intune cloud console has a very clean, modern design, and is very easy to navigate using the single menu bar on the left-hand side.
-The Live Tiles on the Dashboard page provide an at-a-glance overview of the security situation.
-The integrated links mean that the admin can find more information, and take the necessary action, with just a couple of clicks.
-The management agent can easily be deployed manually in smaller companies, or by Group Policy in larger enterprises.
-Intune can be used to manage thousands of devices, and its intuitive, easy-to-navigate interface make it an excellent choice.
+The Intune cloud console has a very clean, modern design.
+It is very easy to navigate using the single menu bar on the left-hand side.
+The Live Tiles on the Dashboard page provide a good overview of the security situation.
+The integrated links mean that the admin can easily find more information, and take the necessary action.
+The management agent can easily be deployed manually in smaller companies.
+You can also deploy via Group Policy, for larger enterprises.
+Intune can be used to manage thousands of devices.
+Its intuitive, easy-to-navigate interface make it an excellent choice.

-Intune is a cloud-based service that provides companies with security management for their devices, apps and data.
+Intune is a cloud-based service.
+It provides companies with security management for their devices, apps and data.
 Platforms covered are Windows Desktop, Windows Mobile, macOS, iOS and Android.
 This review covers the use of Microsoft Intune to manage Windows' out-of-box antivirus and security features.
 Please note that a dual management interface is available.
 In this review, we have covered the Classic interface, shown above.

 As the management console is cloud based, no installation is necessary.
-A management agent has to be deployed to the clients to enable them to be monitored and controlled from the console.
-This is easily found under Admin/Client Software Download, and can be installed manually on the client with just a couple of clicks.
+A management agent has to be deployed to the clients.
+After this, you can monitor and control them from the console.
+The agent is easily found under Admin/Client Software Download.
+You can install it manually on the client with just a couple of clicks.
 For larger networks, the admin can use Group Policy to deploy the software automatically.

 In the case of Windows 10 and Windows 8.1 clients, Microsoft's antivirus client is already incorporated into the operating system.
 No further software installation is required.
 With Windows 7 PCs, however, the antivirus client is not pre-installed, but is available as an update.
-If the Intune management agent is installed on a Windows 7 client without AV protection, the Microsoft AV client update will be downloaded and installed automatically.
+If the Intune management agent is installed on a Windows 7 client without AV protection, the Microsoft AV client update will be installed automatically.

 The Intune console is navigated using a very neat, clean menu column on the left-hand side.
-The Dashboard (home) page displays the status of different components using Microsoft's familiar Live Tiles layout.
-The Endpoint Protection tile shows the number of devices needing follow-up, and with resolved malware detections.
+The Dashboard (home) page displays the status of different components using Live Tiles.
+The Endpoint Protection tile shows the number of devices with resolved and unresolved malware detections.
 These are displayed graphically as colour-coded bar charts.
 Other tiles provide information on Warnings/Critical Alerts, and Device Health.
 Clicking on an element within a tile, such as Warnings, opens the relevant details page for the item concerned.

-Under Groups Devices, managed computers are listed, along with details such as operating system and date & time of last update.
+Under Groups\Devices, you can see managed computers.
+There are details such as operating system and date & time of last update.
 The Protection page provides a more detailed overview of malware detections, device status and most frequently detected malware.
 There is also a list of all malware items that have been detected in the network.
 Alerts displays details of all security-related warnings, including reports any of failed client software deployments.